Tender, irritated, flaky skin? It’s true; life as a dry skin sufferer isn’t the easiest.

 - contains up to 650 mg per kg tocopherols in the gamma-tocopherol state, which means it has wonderful anti-oxidant properties

 Watermelon seed oil

-- Also rich in linoleic containing around 45 -55%
+- rich in linoleic containing around 45 -55%

-- 15 to 20% Oleic acids, both essential acids vital for restoring natural elasticity to the skin.
+- 15 to 20% oleic acids, both essential acids vital for restoring natural elasticity to the skin.

-Interestingly, linoleic acid is produced at lower-than-normal levels in patients who have acne.
-So using oils with high levels can help restore an impaired barrier in acne patients.
-This is due to the fact that linoleic acid balances out the oleic acid that’s naturally abundant in oil or sebum on the skin — so if your skin is oily or your pores are chronically clogged, watermelon seed oil may just help clear them up.
+Interestingly, linoleic acid is produced at lower-than-normal levels in patients who have acne; so using oils with high levels can help restore an impaired barrier in acne patients.
+Linoleic acid balances out the oleic acid that’s naturally abundant in sebum on the skin, so if your skin is oily or your pores are chronically clogged, oils rich in this may help clear them up.

 BIO Lipid Complex has been intelligently formulated with the correct balance of oils and ceramides, to help carefully bring your skin back into balance.

-Borage contains around 40% linoleic acid, hempseed around 50%, and wheat germ between 55 to 60% linoleic acid; the reason we don’t use them in our formulas is because of their very low shelf life of 3 to 5 months.
+We can’t complete this article without giving borage, hemp, and wheat germ a mention because they also contain wonderful linoleic acid sources.
+Borage contains around 40% linoleic acid, hempseed around 50%, and wheat germ between 55 to 60% linoleic acid; we don’t use them in our formulas because of their very low shelf life of 3 to 5 months.